restify/node-restify/docs/guides/server.md

 override the response's content-type to `'application/octet-stream'` and then error if no formatter is found for that content-type.

-This default behavior can be changed by passing `optionalFormatters: true` (default is false) when creating the restify server instance.
+This default behavior can be changed by passing `strictFormatters: false` (default is true) when creating the restify server instance.
 In that case, if no formatter is found for the negotiated content-type, the response is flushed without applying any formatter.

 Note in the examples above we've not defined any formatters, so we've been